Vineshgithub123/table-app-2/README.md

 The `StorageService` class is used to handle data storage dynamically within the application.
 It abstracts the use of `localStorage` and `sessionStorage`, allowing you to switch between them based on the persistence needs.

+## CSS Utility
+This Application used Bootstrap specifications and styles.

 ### Colors

 These colors are defined in the `src/assets/scss/_variables.scss` file.